FAQ & Resources

 As a contractor or energy auditor, how do I sign up to participate in this Program?

-Will Evergy-approved or WAP-approved contractors be automatically eligible to work on this program?
+Will Evergy-approved or Weatherization Assistance Program (WAP)-approved contractors be automatically eligible to work on this Program?

 No. All interested contractors will need to complete the Kansas Home Rebates onboarding process.